Near Walthourville in Long County, Georgia — The American South (South Atlantic)

 Erected 1957 by Georgia Historical Commission.
 (Marker Number 089-9.)

 Location.
 31° 45′ N, 81° 36.817′ W. Marker is near Walthourville, Georgia, in Long County.
-Marker is at the intersection of Tibet Road and Sandy Run Road, on the right when traveling south on Tibet Road.
-Touch for map.
+Marker Touch for map.
 Marker is in this post office area: Walthourville GA 31333, United States of America.
+Touch for directions.

 More about this marker.
 The marker is mis-numbered; 089 indicates Liberty County.
 The marker is actually 1/10 mile south of the Liberty County line in Long County, and should be numbered 091.